v-artur/bank_twitter_posts/README.md

 - **p_of_const**: p value indicating the significance of the coefficient of the constant (intercept).
 - **coef_of_constant**: coefficient of the constant.

- and all have the same columns (the first one contains the names of the variables and dummies, but has no column name):
+The columns of the multivariate results:
 - **coef**: the coefficient of the variable.
 - **std err**: estimate of the standard deviation of the coefficient.
 - **t**: t-statistic of the t-test on wether the coefficient is 0 or not.